minyoungkim21/dSprites-Warm-start-from-VAE-trained-with-supervision/README.md

 ### 0) Overall setup (brief)

-- Train VAE with full factor labels
+- We first train VAE with full factor labels
 - Then, do standard (unsupervised) VAE learning (ie, ELBO) starting from the sup-trained VAE model